dashee87/betScrapeR/README.md

 ### Tutorial

-I'll hopefully put together a little tutorial of how you might harness `betScrapeR` to develop trading strategies.
+I've created a short tutorial on how to install and use `betScrapeR`, including an example showing how `betScrapeR` can be used to identify arbs.
+The tutorial can be viewed [here](https://github.com/dashee87/betScrapeR/vignettes/example.Rmd).

 ### Obtain a Betfair Developer Application Key